thedonvaughn/amisearch-lambda/README.md

       "Type" : "AWS::EC2::Instance",
       "Properties" : {
         "ImageId" : { "Fn::GetAtt" : ["AMISearch", "ImageId"] },
+			  "InstanceType": "t2.micro",
       ...
 			...
 			...
 ```

-* Notice in the above example we create a "Custom::AMISearch" type.
-We use "Fn::ImportValue" to provide the ARN to the AMISearch Lambda function for the "ServiceToken" property.
-We have to specify "Name", "Owner", "Region", "VirtualizationType", and "RootDeviceType" Properties for the function to work.
+* Notice in the above example we create a "Custom" type which references our Lambda function by the `ServiceToken` Property.
+For the `ServiceToken` property, use "Fn::ImportValue" to import the ARN value of the Lambda function.
+The other properties we use to specify "Name", "Owner", "Region", "VirtualizationType", and "RootDeviceType" of the image.
+All 5 Properties are required for the lambda function to work.

 * When we create the EC2 instance, "myInstance", we use { "Fn::GetAtt" : ["AMISearch", "ImageId"] } to provide the AMI ID that the Lambda function returned.